panopticoncentral/sdl-sharp/src/Tutorial/03_Drawing_on_the_Screen/03_Drawing_on_the_Screen.md

 OK, so now that we can respond to events, let's actually draw something!

 Graphics in SDL are handled by interacting with a `Surface` object that represents a region of pixels.
 Every SDL `Window` has a `Surface` that represents the window and, when drawn on, shows up on the actual screen.
-Drawing on surfaces is optimized, so when you draw something, it doesn't immediately show up on the screen.
-Instead, all the changes that you want to make to the surface are batched up and then you call `UpdateSurface` to cause them all to become visible at once.
+Drawing on surfaces is _batched_, so when you draw something, it doesn't immediately show up on the screen.
+Instead, you execute all the drawing commands you want to do, and then you call `UpdateSurface` which performs all of the drawing commands on the window at once.

 ## Step 1: Get an image